 Community leaders encourage stakeholders to file a complaint with the Illinois Commerce Commission during Illinois Rte.
 3 rail crossing delays in Sauget at 1-800-524-0795.
 "When I think of the St. Louis region, and I think of logistical advantage, I can come up with very few areas that can offer the same width and depth of modal systems as the Illinois Rte.
 3 corridor." -Rick Ortyl, Vice President, Metro East Industries Illinois Rte.
-3 Access Improvements (IL) Partially Programmed for Construction day in a business where time is money.
+3 Access Improvements (IL) Partially Programmed for Construction traffic delays each day in a business where time is money.
 Based on Illinois Rte.
 3 traffic volumes, this equates to more than 55,000 hours of through-traffic delays each year.
 Calculating the cost of delay, this grade separation project would also provide a cost savings of \$1.5M per year for the passenger and commercial vehicle drivers traveling along this section of Illinois Rte.
 3. It is also anticipated that nearby rail barge offload facilities will increase the number of units in the immediate future.
 Delays are only predicted to increase with the frequency of longer trains related to precision scheduled railing (PSR).
 The community is taking an active role with support of this project and encourages stakeholders to file complaints with the Illinois Commerce Commission during Illinois Rte.
 3 rail crossing delays.
 A privately owned billboard with dynamic messages includes the ICC's contact information to report significant delays.
 The Village of Sauget has contributed more than \$500,000 in engineering costs, in addition to road improvement projects that are ongoing at Illinois Rte.
 3/Queeny Ave., Queeny Ave./Falling Springs Rd. and Illinois Rte.
 3/Monsanto Ave.
 These three projects are all important to the Diversion Loop.
-Total project cost is \$20 million.
-A grant application for \$9.7 million was submitted to the Illinois Competitive Freight program in late 2022.
-In 2015, the Illinois Commerce Commission committed \$9.2 million and IDOT committed \$1.1 million in 2018.
+Total project is \$20 million.
+The IDOT's March 2023 Competitive Freight Program included \$771,690; in 2015 the Illinois Commerce Commission committed \$9.2 million and IDOT committed \$1.1 million in 2018.

 I-255/Davis Street Ferry Rd.
 Interchange (IL) Advanced to Construction